JensRantil/http-trigger-trigger/README.rst

    :target: http://travis-ci.org/#!/JensRantil/http-trigger-trigger

-"HTTP Trigger Trigger" is an HTTP server application that take requests and for every request it triggers an HTTP request to some other upstream destination.
+"HTTP Trigger Trigger" is an HTTP server application that take requests and for every request it either triggers an HTTP request to some other upstream destination, or it executes a shell command.
 The configuration is stored in a simple INI file.

 The difference between HTTP Trigger Trigger and many other HTTP proxies (such as nginx and Apache) is that its backend requests are fully